The 17 Best Gambling Books Money Can Buy in 2019

 By Michael Craig

-If you find high stakes poker thrilling, then this is the book to go for.
-The book is set in the glitz and glamor of Las Vegas and follows the unfolding of events around the highest stake poker game ever played.
+The book is set in the glitz and glamour of Las Vegas and follows the unfolding of events around the highest stake poker game ever played.

-If you have ever wondered what goes through the mind of a gambler who places a minimum bet of $20K, then in this book lies the explanation.
+If you have ever wondered what goes through the mind of a high stakes gambler, you need this book in your library.

 Roll The Bones